TERREMEMBER/znbase/docs/content/latest/deploy/_index.md

         <div class="title">Kubernetes</div>
       </div>
       <div class="body">
-        Orchestrated deployment of YugabyteDB using open source as well as managed Kubernetes services.
+        Orchestrated deployment of ZNbaseDB using open source as well as managed Kubernetes services.
       </div>
     </a>
   </div>